Sameeryadav12/Voice_Assistant/PROJECT_SUMMARY.md

-# 🎤 Sigma Voice Assistant - Project Summary
+# 🎤 Jarvis Voice Assistant - Project Summary

 ## 📊 Project Overview

-**Sigma Voice Assistant** is a sophisticated, modern voice-controlled assistant built with Python, featuring advanced data structures, natural language processing, and a beautiful professional UI.
+**Jarvis Voice Assistant** is a sophisticated, modern voice-controlled assistant built with Python, featuring advanced data structures, natural language processing, and a beautiful professional UI.
 This project demonstrates the integration of multiple technologies to create a practical, real-world application.

 ---